garys-esri/geodev-dc-labs/runtime-workshop/exercises/Android/Exercise 5 Routing.md

     ```
     private static final SimpleMarkerSymbol ROUTE_ORIGIN_SYMBOL =
-            new SimpleMarkerSymbol(SimpleMarkerSymbol.Style.TRIANGLE, 0xC000FF00, 10);
+            new SimpleMarkerSymbol(SimpleMarkerSymbol.Style.TRIANGLE, 0xFF00FF00, 10);
     private static final SimpleMarkerSymbol ROUTE_DESTINATION_SYMBOL =
-            new SimpleMarkerSymbol(SimpleMarkerSymbol.Style.SQUARE, 0xC0FF0000, 10);
+            new SimpleMarkerSymbol(SimpleMarkerSymbol.Style.SQUARE, 0xFFFF0000, 10);
     private static final SimpleLineSymbol ROUTE_LINE_SYMBOL =
-            new SimpleLineSymbol(SimpleLineSymbol.Style.SOLID, 0xC0550055, 5);
+            new SimpleLineSymbol(SimpleLineSymbol.Style.SOLID, 0xFF550055, 5);
     ```

-1. Instantiate two `GraphicsOverlay` objects for routing--one for the map and one for the scene--just as you did in a previous exercise.
+1. Instantiate two `GraphicsOverlay` objects for routing: one for the map and one for the scene.
 Also declare a non-`final` Point to store the origin point and set it to `null` for now:

     ```
     private final GraphicsOverlay mapRouteGraphics = new GraphicsOverlay();